edterbak/NodeRed_Heishamon_control/README.md

 - Removed the need for the contrib "Media".
 Doesnt work after you imported.
 - improved logic on COP calculation. store/restore.
 - Solar function: Rounded power readings to 0 decimals.

+[2022-05-27] (v14 beta8) Things done are:
+- IMPROVEMENT: Reduced not needed SET commands to nopefully 0. still checking, but it looks solid now.
+- Disabled COP chart.
+It triggers a bug which I will solve soon.
+Im on the right trail now.
+- Work on solar function still ongoing based on the feedback I am receiving. (thanks!)

 This (again) will probably be the last build befor merging to main branch.... (fingers crossed)